**Please note that due to COVID-19 and recommended public health guidelines, puppy club has been cancelled until further notice. **

 Puppy Socialization Club is held here at Martensville Veterinary Hospital every Thursday night from 7:00pm – 8:00pm (excluding holidays).
 Each class is led by two of our Registered Veterinary Technologists and/or Veterinary Office Assistants.

 Puppies of all shapes and sizes are welcome as long as they are between 10 and 24 weeks of age.
 At 24 weeks, our puppies graduate from our Puppy Club, but we do recommend continuing their socialization/education by finding an obedience class appropriate for you and your puppy.
 Before a puppy can attend Puppy Socialization Club, they require a physical exam and vaccine review from one of our veterinarians.
 This needs to be done at least 2 weeks prior to attending and must be done at Martensville Veterinary Hospital.
 We do this to help ensure that all puppies attending are healthy and have been properly vaccinated to help keep everyone safe!
 For all puppies on a Head Start Puppy Plan, these socialization classes are included.
 If your puppy is not on a plan there will be a small fee for each class.
-We ask that you bring your puppy with a buckle collar and on a leash – NO pinch or choke collars please.
+We ask that you bring your puppy with a quick release style buckle collar and on a leash – no pinch or choke collars please.

 Puppy Socialization Club is not an obedience class; it was created to give you and your puppy a safe environment to socialize in.
 We will however, work on some basic recall, restraint and settle down behaviour during the class.
 This will help your puppy learn to be calm and relaxed while in a stimulating environment.
 A puppy’s best socialization window is from about 8 weeks to 16 weeks.
 This means that during these ages, they are more open to new ideas/situations.
 It is at this time of their life that most puppies either develop into well socialized dogs, or they develop fears and anxieties.
 A well socialized puppy is more likely to grow into a well socialized, confident adult with the proper coping skills needed to face new situations.
 Our main goal with Puppy Socialization Club is to create happy, confident adult dogs that will be calmer, more adaptable and more easily trained.